grafana-tools/grafana-backup/README.md

-# grafana-backup
+# Backup tool for Gafana

-Simple tool for massive backup/restore Grafana dashboards and datasources.
+CLI for the simple backup/restore operations on Grafana dashboards and datasources.

+**Work in progress.**